ansys/pyfluent-parametric/doc/source/users_guide/parametric_workflows.rst

     study_1 = ParametricStudy(session.solver.root.parametric_studies).initialize()

-Accessing and Modifying Input Parameters of the Base Design Point
+Accessing and modifying input parameters of the base design point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example demonstrates how you can access and modify input parameters of the base design point: